McMakler gets millions again – at half the valuation - Breaking Latest News

 McMakler cuts its rating in half

-When it comes to company valuations, on the other hand, the 41-year-old has to accept significant losses: According to information from Gründerszene, McMakler is valued by investors at “only” 400 million euros.
-A discount of around 50 percent compared to the last round of financing in January 2022.
+When it comes to the company valuation, on the other hand, the 41-year-old has to accept a significant discount: According to information from Gründerszene, McMakler is valued by investors at “only” 400 million euros.
+A drop of around 50 percent compared to the last round of financing in January 2022.
 At that time, the start-up, on whose platform real estate is traded based on data, is said to have been valued at a good 800 million euros – and was therefore on the verge of unicorn status.

 read too